Who can use STREMECODER?

 How do I get started making my first program in STREMECODER?

 Follow this tutorial to help you get started making your first program.
 If you run into any issues, feel free to reach out to us for assistance.
-You can chat with us live using the chat function on this site or email us at email@example.com.
+You can chat with us live on our discord server or email us at email@example.com.

 What happens to the nodes that are not connected to any other nodes?